 Each happy camper collected their waterproof bag containing their kit on board – inside we found a breathable bivouac bag, a thermal mat plus an one extra mat for comfort and two sleeping bags.

 Food is not allowed on the islands of Antarctica so we left after dinner in the Zodiac towards the landing of Damoy Point, waving goodbye to our fellow passengers who will spend the night tucked up inside their cosy cabin.

-The guides took a small portable camping toilet and carefully built an igloo-style wall for privacy allowing you to take in the views as your took care of your business.
+The guides took a small portable camping toilet and carefully built an igloo-style wall for privacy allowing you to take in the views as your take care of your business.
 Regulations in Antarctica don’t allow any human waste to be left on land to protect the environment so if you need to go, it’s either the portable loo or a urine bottle.
 Personally, I held all in until I got back to the ship.

 Digging your polar grave for camping

-So there’s a technique to protecting yourself against the unknown weathers whilst camping in Antarctica.
+So there’s a technique to protect yourself against the unknown weather whilst camping in Antarctica.
 You need to map out the size of your ‘grave’ and split it into squares then create a wall around the perimeter.
 Calling it a grave sounds more sinister than it really is!
 It’s not a case of getting your sleeping bag out, there is actual work to be done.
 We made it more tricky by building a ‘grave’ for four, we figured body heat would help in the night!

 Glorious sunsets before zipping up

 The thought of sleeping in the wilderness of Antarctica was way too exhilarating, and the fact that we nearly missed the opportunity because of the weather, made it even more special.
 Watching the skies change and evolve with the glowing icebergs was the perfect way to doze off in the snow.